toni6/serpapi_elixir/README.md

 # SerpElixir

-A small Elixir wrapper test for the SerpApi Google Finance API that allows you to fetch stock quotes and financial data.
+A small Elixir wrapper test for the SerpApi Google Finance API using [Pythonx](https://hexdocs.pm/pythonx/Pythonx.html) that allows you to fetch stock quotes and financial data.

 ## Setup with mise